hpcugent/vsc-ldap/README.md

   autogroups, meaning their member list is built automagically.
 - __user__.py: A user in LDAP.
-- __utils.py__: Low-level LDAP utilities, such as making (and maintaining) a bind the the LDAP server.
+- __utils.py__: Low-level LDAP utilities, such as making (and maintaining) a bind the LDAP server.
 Higher level utilities for querying LDAP and the base class for entitites in LDAP.
 - __vo.py__: A virtual organisation is a special kind of group.